Slaxxis/MarketBind/CONTRIBUTING.md

 # Contributing to Marketbind

-Thank you for considering contributing to MarketBind!
+Thank you for considering contributing to Marketbind!
 We appreciate your help in improving the platform.

 ## How to Contribute

 ### Reporting Issues

-If you encounter any issues or have suggestions for improvements, please open an issue in the [GitHub Issues](https://github.com/Slaxxis/MarketBind/issues) section.
+If you encounter any issues or have suggestions for improvements, please open an issue in the [GitHub Issues](https://github.com/Slaxxis/Marketbind/issues) section.
 Provide as much detail as possible to help us understand and address the issue.

 ### Contributing Code